mniroy/ESP-derailleur/README.md

 # ESP-derailleur

 ## Overview
 This project controls a derailleur using an ESP8266 microcontroller.
 The system allows for shifting gears via buttons and a web interface.
 The current gear and settings are saved to EEPROM to retain state between power cycles.
+The web interface now updates the current gear in real-time using WebSockets.

 ## Components
 - **ESP8266**: The microcontroller used for Wi-Fi connectivity and control.